-Welcome to Bhutan’s most iconic landmark and religious site.
+Welcome to Bhutan’s most iconic landmark and religious site, the Taktsang Lhakhang (Tiger’s Nest).
 The small monastery clings to a sheer cliff face hundreds of metres above the valley below.
 It is a spectacular place to visit.

 A short history lesson